 You can also teach your puppy other ways in which it can behave.
-By making it learn to sit while greeting or touching its nose to your hand you can help it to learn new behaviors that are incompatible with biting of your pants.
+By making it learn to sit while greeting or touching its nose to your hand, you can help it to learn new behaviors that will distract it from chewing your pants.

 If your puppy tries to bite your pants, give it a gentle but firm warning and offer the pet one of its soft toys.
 The puppy at this point will have to make a decision: Stop the bad behavior and chew on something approved, or continue the behavior and get put into a time out.

 To ensure the time out works, make sure that you do not scare the dog, and that you (or the person who primarily trains the dog) is the person giving the cues.